6 Less-Crowded Hot Springs in Colorado

 Iron Mountain Hot Springs, Worldsprings

-The 10 new, pebble-bottom pools feel amazing on your feet, almost like a built-in foot massage, Plus, they are filled with famous hot springs mineral formulas from across the world, allowing visitors to experience the healing properties of these well-known pools without trekking across the world.
+The 10 new, pebble-bottom pools feel amazing on your feet, almost like a built-in foot massage.
+Plus, they are filled with mineral-rich hot spring formulas from around the world, allowing visitors to experience the healing properties of these well-known pools without trekking across the world.

 Mineral formulas from Iceland, France, Japan, the United Kingdom, Turkey, Romania, Australia, Bali, Italy, New Zealand, and South Korea are featured, each with its own unique mineral makeup and healing properties.
 Float in the pool mimicking the Dead Sea, or soak in the mineral-rich waters inspired by Turkey’s Pamukkale.